jeromegold/coding_three_repo/README.md

 **Overall Result**

-If failed in my aim.
+I failed in my aim.
 The reasons will be discussed further.

 **References**